 #12.
 When You’re the One Who Cheats by Tammy Nelson

-Whereas The Secret Life focuses on women in heterosexual marriages When You’re the One Who Cheats investigates infidelity across the sexual orientation spectrum.
+Whereas The Secret Life focuses on women in heterosexual marriages, When You’re the One Who Cheats investigates infidelity across the sexual orientation spectrum.
 If you’re cheating or thinking about it, Nelson has some wise words for you.
-She counsels cheaters on their own motivations, when and if they should tell their significant others, and how to determine whether their primary relationship is worth saving.
+She counsels cheaters on their motivations, when and if they should tell they’re significant others, and how to determine whether their primary relationship is worth saving.

 #13.
 Chasing Masculinity by Alicia M. Walker

 The fact that Alicia M. Walker’s work appears twice on this list should tell you a lot about its caliber.
 Palgrave Macmillan’s new book, Chasing Masculinity, is a companion piece to The Secret Life of the Cheating Wife.
-Dr. Walker asks Ashley Madison users for their stories once more, but this time it’s cheating men who are invited to tell all.
+Dr. Walker asks Ashley Madison users for their stories, but this time it’s cheating men who are invited to tell all.

 #14.
 My One-Month Marriage’

 Zoe Dalton is still a newlywed.
-She only married a month ago, but instead of enjoying her honeymoon, she is returning her wedding gifts.
-When Zoe discovers her husband is having an affair, she never expected it to be someone close to her — and she certainly never expected it to be one of her three sisters.
-Suddenly, Zoe finds herself on a perilous path to the truth, as well as an introspective quest to redefine “happy ever after.”
+She only married a month ago, but instead of enjoying her honeymoon, she returns her wedding gifts.
+When Zoe discovers her husband is having an affair, she never expected it to be someone close to her, and she certainly never expected it to be one of her three sisters.
+Suddenly, Zoe finds herself on a dangerous path to the truth and an introspective quest to redefine “happy ever after.”

 #15.
 The Arrangement

-Natalie is an art student in New York City who is struggling to make ends meet.
-She searches online for a sugar daddy — a wealthy, older man who offers financial support in exchange for romantic companionship — on the advice of a friend and meets Gabe, a corporate attorney in his fifties.
+Natalie is an art student in New York City struggling to make ends meet.
+She searches online for a sugar daddy—a wealthy, older man who offers financial support in exchange for romantic companionship—on the advice of a friend and meets Gabe, a corporate attorney in his fifties.
 Natalie is initially hesitant about the arrangement, but she soon becomes enthralled by Gabe and wants to be more than just his sugar baby.

-Finally, the best self-help book for cheaters for you will be determined by your needs.
-If you want to read something with your partner, “Healing from Infidelity” (view on Amazon) and “Infidelity” (view on Amazon) are both aimed at helping couples work together to move past infidelity and repair their relationship, respectively; while “Conscious Uncoupling” (view on Amazon) is best for couples looking to navigate the emotional struggles of breaking up in a respectful, healthy way.
+Finally, the best self-help book for cheaters will be determined by your needs.
+If you want to read something with your partner, “Healing from Infidelity” (view on Amazon) and “Infidelity” (view on Amazon) are both aimed at helping couples work together to move past infidelity and repair their relationship, respectively; In contrast, “Conscious Uncoupling” (view on Amazon) is best for couples looking to navigate the emotional struggles of breaking up in a respectful, healthy way.